aroellin/reversi/README.md

 # Reversi AI with Self-Play and MCTS

+> **Note**: This entire project, from the core game logic to the training pipeline and web interface, was created through an iterative process of "vibe coding" with Google's Gemini Pro 2.5.
+The development involved describing high-level goals, generating code, and progressively refining it based on the model's outputs.

-This project implements an AI for the game of Reversi (Othello), built on principles from DeepMind's AlphaZero.
+This project implements a sophisticated AI for the game of Reversi (Othello), built on principles from DeepMind's AlphaZero.
 The AI learns the game's strategy from scratch through a process of self-play, using a deep neural network and Monte Carlo Tree Search (MCTS) to continuously improve its performance.

 The project provides a complete ecosystem for training, analyzing, and playing with the AI:
 *   **Training Pipeline (`train.py`):** An AlphaZero-style loop that generates game data and trains the neural network.